Raspberry Pi Devices

 If you buy the kit

 If you purchased the kit with the memory card, chances are the Raspian system is already installed.
 It just has to be inserted into the card reader and powered on.

 If you didn't buy the kit (or the kit didn't include the memory card) the Raspian system must be added to the card.

 San Disk memory cards are recommended for this project for speed and reliability.

 When you purchase the cards, there is a number on the card.
 The higher the number, the faster the memory.
 The number is the fastest and is recommended for these devices.

-You should be able to get away with using up to 512gb in an ultra SD without slowdows.
+You should be able to get away with using up to 512gb in an ultra SD without slowdowns.

 Installing the Operating System on the card

-Installing the operating system on the card require access to another computer that has the Rapberry Image app installed.
+Installing the operating system on the card require access to another computer that has the Raspberry Image app installed.
 This can be installed on Windows, Mac, and Linux computers.